-Revenue may request certain information from a bank or financial institution or other third party in relation to a taxpayer's affairs.
-As outlined in question 6, there is a provision in the TCA for an application for a court order directing a bank, financial institution or third party to furnish such information to Revenue.
-Taxpayers' rights regarding the privacy and security of their personal data are protected by the Data Protection Acts 1988 and 2003.
+The Office of the Revenue Commissioners (Revenue) may request certain information from a bank or financial institution or other third party in relation to a taxpayer's affairs.
+There is a provision in the Taxes Consolidation Act 1997 for an application for a court order directing a bank, financial institution or third party to furnish such information to Revenue.
+Taxpayers' rights regarding the privacy and security of their personal data are protected by the Data Protection Acts 1988 and 2018.

-18 Does the tax authority cooperate with other authorities within the country?
+Does the tax authority cooperate with other authorities within the country?
 Does the tax authority cooperate with the tax authorities in other countries?